spencerjirehcebrian/YOLOv7-Deepsort-License-Plate-Coding-Detector/readme.md

-# Installation instructions
+# YOLOv7 Deepsort License Plate Coding Violation Detector
-A Grapical User Interface that presents a Proof of Concept of a proposed YOLOv7 + DeepSORT model that detect Coding Violations in License Plates.
+A Grapical User Interface that presents a Proof of Concept of a proposed YOLOv7 + DeepSORT model that detects Coding Violations in Philippine License Plates.
 # Installation instructions
 Run the command below in your local directory
 ```bash